openownership/bodsriskdetection/docs/use-cases/public-contracts.md

 one would have to devise algorithms based on company names and addresses, which themselves aren't always consistent.

-It's important to note that this PoC is relying exclusively on the small subset of Contracts Finder records where a Companies House number has provided.
+It's important to note that this PoC is relying exclusively on the small subset of Contracts Finder records where a Companies House number has been provided.
 This was sufficient to demonstrate the record linking capability for this use case, but it's not practical for wider applications.